Expat Dominican Republic

 Web Sites for Expats in the Dominican Republic

-DR1 is the world's largest Dominican Republic related online community where over 30,000 members from around the world come to discuss all issues related to the Dominican Republic in over 58,000 posted discussions with more than 500,000 posts.
+DR1 is the world’s largest Dominican Republic related online community.
+Over 30,000 members from around the world come to discuss all issues related to the Dominican Republic in over 58,000 posted discussions with more than 500,000 posts.

 Blogs from Expats in the Dominican Republic